kazewong/flowMC/joss/paper.md

 # Summary

-Across scientific fields, more and more flexible models are required to understand increasingly complex physical processes.
-However the estimation of models'parameters becomes more challenging as the dimension of the parameter space grows.
-A common strategy to explore parameter space is to sample through a Markov Chain Monte Carlo (MCMC).
+Across scientific fields, flexible models are required to understand complex physical processes.
+However, the estimation of model parameters becomes challenging as the dimension of the parameter space grows.
+A common strategy to explore parameter space is to sample through a Markov chain Monte Carlo (MCMC).
 Yet even MCMC methods can struggle to faithfully represent the parameter space when only relying on local updates.

-`flowMC` is a Python library for accelerated Markov Chain Monte Carlo (MCMC) leveraging deep generative modelling.
-It is built on top of the machine learning libraries `JAX` and `Flax`.
+`flowMC` is a Python library for accelerated MCMC leveraging deep generative modelling, built on top of the machine learning libraries JAX and Flax.
 At its core, `flowMC` uses a local sampler and a learnable global sampler in tandem to efficiently sample posterior distributions.
-While multiple chains of the local sampler generate samples over the region of interest in the target parameter space, the package uses these samples to train a normalizing flow model, then use it to propose global jumps across the parameter space.
+While multiple chains of the local sampler generate samples over the region of interest in the target parameter space, the package uses these samples to train a normalizing flow model and then uses it to propose global jumps across the parameter space.
 The `flowMC`sampler can handle non-trivial geometry, such as multimodal distributions and distributions with local correlations.

 The key features of `flowMC` are summarized in the following list:

-- Since `flowMC` is built on top of `JAX`, it supports gradient-based samplers through automatic differentiation such as MALA and Hamiltonian Monte Carlo (HMC).
+- Since `flowMC` is built on top of JAX, it supports gradient-based samplers through automatic differentiation such as the Metropolis-adjusted Langevin algorithm (MALA) and Hamiltonian Monte Carlo (HMC).
-- `flowMC` uses state-of-the-art normalizing flow models such as Rational-Quadratic Splines to power its global sampler.
-These models are very efficient in capturing important features within a relatively short training time.
+- `flowMC` uses state-of-the-art normalizing flow models such as rational quadratic splines (RQS) to power its global sampler.
+These models are efficient in capturing important features within a relatively short training time.
 - Use of accelerators such as GPUs and TPUs are natively supported.
 The code also supports the use of multiple accelerators with SIMD parallelism.
-- By default, Just-in-time (JIT) compilations are used to further speed up the sampling process.
+- By default, just-in-time (JIT) compilations are used to further acclerate the sampling process.
 - We provide a simple black box interface for the users who want to use `flowMC` by its default parameters, yet provide at the same time an extensive guide explaining trade-offs while tuning the sampler parameters.

 The tight integration of all the above features makes `flowMC` a highly performant yet simple-to-use package for statistical inference.

 # Statement of need

-Bayesian inference requires to compute expectations with respect to a posterior distribution on parameters $\theta$ after collecting observations $\mathcal{D}$.
+Bayesian inference requires computing expectations with respect to a posterior distribution on parameters $\theta$ after collecting observations $\mathcal{D}$.
 This posterior is given by

 $$
 p(\theta|\mathcal{D}) = \frac{\ell(\mathcal{D}|\theta) p_0(\theta)}{Z(\mathcal{D})}
 $$

 where $\ell(\mathcal{D}|\theta)$ is the likelihood induced by the model, $p_0(\theta)$ the prior on the parameters and  $Z(\mathcal{D})$ the model evidence.
-As soon as the dimension of $\theta$ exceeds 3 or 4, it is necessary to resort to a robust sampling strategy such as a MCMC.
+As soon as the dimension of $\theta$ exceeds 3 or 4, it is necessary to resort to a robust sampling strategy such as MCMC.
 Drastic gains in computational efficiency can be obtained by a careful selection of the MCMC transition kernel which can be assisted by machine learning methods and libraries.

 ***Gradient-based sampler***
-In a high dimensional space, sampling methods which leverage gradient information of the target distribution are shown to be efficient by proposing new samples likely to be accepted.
+In a high dimensional space, sampling methods which leverage gradient information of the target distribution aid by proposing new samples likely to be accepted.
-`flowMC` supports gradient-based samplers such as MALA and HMC through automatic differentiation with `Jax`.
+`flowMC` supports gradient-based samplers such as MALA and HMC through automatic differentiation with JAX.
-The computational cost of obtaining a gradient in this way is often of the same order as evaluating the target function itself, making gradient-based samplers favorable with respect to the efficiency/accuracy trade-off.
+The computational cost of obtaining a gradient in this way is often of the same order as evaluating the target function itself, making gradient-based samplers favorable concerning the efficiency/accuracy trade-off.

-***Learned transition kernels with normalizing flow*** Posterior distribution of many real-world problems have non-trivial geometry such as multi-modality and local correlations, which could drastically slow down the convergence of the sampler only based on gradient information.
+***Learned transition kernels with normalizing flow*** Posterior distributions of many real-world problems have non-trivial geometry, such as multi-modality and local correlations, which could drastically slow down the convergence of the sampler only based on gradient information.
 To address this problem, `flowMC` also uses a generative model, namely a normalizing flow (NF) [@Papamakarios2019; @Kobyzev2021], that is trained to mimic the posterior distribution and used as a proposal in Metropolis-Hastings MCMC steps.
-Variant of this idea have been explored in the past few years [e.g., @Albergo2019; @Hoffman2019; @Parno2018, and references therein].
+Variants of this idea have been explored in the past few years [e.g., @Albergo2019; @Hoffman2019; @Parno2018, and references therein].
-Despite the growing interest for these methods, few accessible implementations for non-experts already exist, especially with GPU and TPU supports.
-Notably, a version of the NeuTra sampler [@Hoffman2019] is available in Pyro [@bingham2019pyro] and the PocoMC package [@Karamanis2022] implements a version of Sequential Monte Carlo including NFs.
+Despite the growing interest in these methods, few accessible implementations for practitioners exist, especially with GPU and TPU support.
+Notably, a version of the NeuTra sampler [@Hoffman2019] is available in Pyro [@bingham2019pyro], and the PocoMC package [@Karamanis2022] implements a version of sequential Monte Carlo (SMC), including NFs.

 `flowMC` implements the method proposed by @Gabrie2021a.
-As individual chains explore their local neighborhood through gradient-based MCMC steps, multiple chains can be used to train the NF, so it can learn the global landscape of the posterior distribution.
+As individual chains explore their local neighborhood through gradient-based MCMC steps, multiple chains train the NF to learn the global landscape of the posterior distribution.
 In turn, the chains can be propagated with a Metropolis-Hastings kernel using the NF to propose globally in the parameter space.
-The cycle of local sampling, NF tuning and global sampling is repeated until obtaining chains of the desired length.
+The cycle of local sampling, NF tuning, and global sampling is repeated until obtaining chains of the desired length.
-The entire algorithm belongs to the class of adaptive MCMCs [@Andrieu2008] collecting information from the chains previous steps to simultaneously improve the transition kernel.
+The entire algorithm belongs to the class of adaptive MCMCs [@Andrieu2008], collecting information from the chain's previous steps to simultaneously improve the transition kernel.
 Usual MCMC diagnostics can be applied to assess the robustness of the inference results, thereby avoiding the common concern of validating the NF model.
 If further sampling from the posterior is necessary, the flow trained during a previous run can be reused without further training.
 The mathematical detail of the method are explained in [@Gabrie2021a].